ryanmaxwell/UncrustifyX/README.md

 Release builds are available on the [Downloads](https://github.com/ryanmaxwell/UncrustifyX/downloads) page.

 ## Building Project
 Git checkout the project including its submodules.
-Xcode 4.5, 10.7+ Required.
+Xcode 4.5, 10.8+ required.
 Install [mogenerator](http://rentzsch.github.com/mogenerator/).
 Install [NSLogger](https://github.com/fpillet/NSLogger) to view debug logging.

 ## Current Status
-UncrustifyX is new as of November 2012, and as such there will be rough edges.
+UncrustifyX is new as of November 2012, and as such there may be rough edges.
 Hopefully it shows promise!
 File bugs on uncrustify at the project's [SourceForge](http://sourceforge.net/projects/uncrustify/) or [Github](https://github.com/bengardner/uncrustify) home.

 ## Contribution